pnp/addin-transformation-guidance/articles/From-Notifications-to-Application-Customizers.md

-# From Status Bars and Notifications to SPFx Application Customizers
+# From Status Bars and Notifications to SharePoint Framework Application Customizers

 In the SharePoint Add-in model you were used to rely on the JavaScript Object Model for SharePoint to show notifications and status bars using syntax like the following: